cfengine/documentation/reference/functions/some.markdown

 **Return type**: `class`

-**Description**: Return whether any element of the list matches the regular expression.
+**Description:** Return whether any element of the list matches the regular expression.

 **Arguments**: